micolous/cfsprinter/README.md

 ## Requirements ##

  * Python 2.6 or later.
 Python 2.5 may work with the simplejson package installed.
- * On Windows, the Python win32all package.  http://sourceforge.net/projects/pywin32/
+ * On Windows, the Python [win32all package](http://sourceforge.net/projects/pywin32/).
- * On Firefox, the cmdlnprint extension.  http://sites.google.com/site/torisugari/commandlineprint2
+ * On Firefox, the [cmdlnprint extension](http://sites.google.com/site/torisugari/commandlineprint2).
+This only works with Firefox up to v3.6, you may wish to run the [old version from PortableApps](http://portableapps.com/apps/internet/firefox_portable/localization#legacy36) which should still work.

 ## Getting It ##